-EE 2401 Electronic Devices and Systems
+EE 2401 Semiconductor Devices

-Prerequisites: EE 2301, MATH 2254, PHYS 2211
+Prerequisites: EE 2301, MATH 2254, PHYS 2211 3-0-3

-This course emphasizes internal operation, terminal characteristics, models, and practical applications of diodes, transistors (bipolar and field-effect), and optical devices (LED's and phototransistors).
+This course focuses on the fundamentals of semiconductor chemistry and physics and how it applies to electrical engineering.
 Basic electrostatics, such as electric field and potential capacitance, energy and Poisson's equation, quantum nature of electrons in atoms and their energy, quantum nature of light, and energy band concept of single crystals are studied.
-The course covers an introduction to the characteristics of the ideal op-amp including some basic op-amp circuits.
+Various crystalline structures of semiconductors are studied along with proper doping strategies.